HexD: Late 2010s–2020s: Origins

-Subsequently, the YouTube channel and netlabel Dismiss Yourself, which focused on obscure internet music, uploaded the Stacy Minajj RCB mix to their channel on August 23, 2019, which became instrumental to the wider proliferation of the hexD genre.
-On April 5, 2021, the label released the various artists compilation album Surge Compilation Vol. 1, which further popularized the movement.
+Subsequently, the netlabel Dismiss Yourself, which focused on obscure Internet music, uploaded the Stacy Minajj mix to their YouTube channel on August 23, 2019, which became instrumental to the wider proliferation of the hexD genre.'
+Pitchfork credited the label with helping to "kickstart the hexD scene".
+In April 2020, the label released the various artists compilation album Surge Compilation Vol. 1, where artists in the scene "found a collective identity".